 COVID-19 Reopening Matrix

-- Travelers who are fully vaccinated with a recognized vaccine.
+- Vaccinated travelers must be fully vaccinated with a recognized vaccine to be exempt.

-• Travelers who cannot complete a PCR test in time or whose PCR test expired during travel, are required to complete a PCR test or Antigen Rapid text immediately upon arrival.
+- Travelers who cannot complete a PCR test in time or whose PCR test expired during travel, are required to complete a PCR test or rapid antigen test immediately upon arrival.

 • Consular services are operating normally for those travelers permitted entry.